-The Committee is comprised of the rector, vice rector, and the chairs or their designee(s), of the standing committees of the board.
-The rector serves as the chair of the committee.
-In addition to complying with the Commonwealth of Virginia's Conflict of Interest laws and any University policies, each member must be free from any financial, family or other material personal relationship that, in the opinion of the Board or the Committee members, would impair their independence from management and the University.
+The executive committee consists of the rector, vice rector, and three committee chairs selected by the rector.
+The rector chairs the executive committee.
+A past rector may serve as an ex-officio member of the Executive Committee.
+In the event a committee chair is unable to attend a meeting, they may appoint a designee.
+In addition to complying with the Commonwealth of Virginia's Conflict of Interest laws and any university policies, each member must be free from any financial, family or other material personal relationship that, in the opinion of the board or the committee members, would impair their independence from management and the university.

 - As appropriate, exercise the powers and transact the business of the board between scheduled meetings/when it is in recess (with exceptions) between scheduled meetings - Conduct the annual evaluation of the president and the review of their contract and compensation - Establish and manage the selection process for the president - When the office of the president becomes vacant, or a vacancy is pending, the rector appoints a special committee to recommend to the board a person to fill the vacancy.
-The rector may chair this committee, or may appoint another board member to chair the committee - The rector, in consultation with the president, assigns committee chairs and committee members - Facilitate the board self-evaluation - Regularly review compensation strategy and structure for senior leaders and policies to ensure competitiveness and equity - Review succession planning for the president's position
+The rector may chair this committee, or may appoint another board member to chair the committee - The rector, in consultation with the president, assigns committee chairs and committee members - Regularly review compensation strategy and structure for senior leaders and policies to ensure competitiveness and equity - Review succession planning for the president's position

-The Committee will meet as needed and appropriate.
+The committee will meet as needed and appropriate.